pryv/service-core/README.md

 ## Customizing server behaviour

-It is possible to extend the API and previews servers with custom code, via the configuration keys defined under `customExtensions`:
+It is possible to extend the API and previews servers with custom code, via the configuration keys defined under `customExtensions/`:

 - `defaultFolder`: The folder in which custom extension modules are searched for by default.
 Unless defined by its specific setting (see other settings in `customExtensions`), each module is loaded from there by its default name (e.g. `customAuthStepFn.js`), or ignored if missing.
 Defaults to `{app root}/custom-extensions`.
 - `customAuthStepFn`: A Node module identifier (e.g. `/custom/auth/function.js`) implementing a custom auth step (such as authenticating the caller id against an external service).
 The function is passed the method context, which it can alter, and a callback to be called with either no argument (success) or an error (failure).
 If this setting is not empty and the specified module cannot be loaded as a function, server startup will fail.
 Undefined by default.